Scrambled (film)

-Scrambled is a 2023 comedy drama film written and directed by, and starring Leah McKendrick.
+Scrambled is a 2023 comedy drama film written, directed by, and starring Leah McKendrick in her directorial debut.
 It also stars Ego Nwodim, Andrew Santino, Adam Rodriguez, Laura Cerón and Clancy Brown.
 The film had a world premiere at South by Southwest on March 11, 2023, and was released in theaters on February 2, 2024.

 Plot

 Nellie Robinson is a single 34-year-old woman who attends friends' weddings and baby showers nearly every weekend.
 At a wedding, Nellie runs into her friend Monroe who confides in Nellie about her struggles with conceiving at 40.
 Nellie sees her gynecologist and learns she has diminished ovarian reserve.
 Though unsure if she wants to be a mother, Nellie decides to freeze her eggs as an option, a procedure that will cost $14,000.
 After various unsuccessful attempts to raise the money, her brother Jesse reluctantly loans it to her.

 As Nellie prepares for the procedure with a regimen of daily injections, she meets with several of her ex-boyfriends to see if any are suitable to rekindle a relationship with, but they only reaffirm her decisions to end the relationships.
 At an engagement party for a friend, she learns that her ex-boyfriend Shawn, whom she still harbors feelings for, is expecting a child with his new girlfriend.
 At night, Nellie peers through their window and watches them together.
 After being caught, she tearfully congratulates them as she runs away.

 Nellie's egg retrieval procedure is successful, and her friends and family throw her a party resembling a baby shower.
 She writes a heartfelt letter to her frozen eggs, thanking them for giving her more time to decide if she wants to be a mother.